Finslerian wormhole solution in the framework of modified gravity: Introduction

-In Finsler geometry traversable wormhole was created by \cite{Rahman}.
+In Finslerian geometry, the traversable wormhole was created by F. Rahman et al. \cite{Rahman}.
 They discovered an exact solution for various types of shape functions, red-shift functions, and EoS.
 They also talked about the features of wormhole models.
-By studying whether or if wormhole stable solutions exist without the need for exotic matter, wormhole geometry has also been investigated thoroughly using modified theories, where MGTs allow us to discuss the issue of exotic matter \cite{Clifton}.\\
+Studying whether or if wormhole stable solutions exist without the need for exotic matter, wormhole geometry has also been investigated thoroughly using modified theories, where MGTs allow us to discuss the issue of exotic matter \cite{Clifton, Yashwanth}.\\

-Within the context of Finsler geometry, \cite{Manjunatha} investigate the wormhole model in $f(R)$ gravity with an exponential shape function.
-They also examined the gravitational field equation for finding wormhole solutions in the Finslerian framework by taking into account the anisotropic energy-momentum tensor.
-Our inspiration for it comes from the exponential $f(R)$ gravity model.
-By resolving the wormhole field equations using the Finslerian $f(R,T)$ MGT formalism, then we apply this form for the $f(R,T)$ MGT.
-Specifically we focus on the family of $f(R,T)$ MGT, i.e., $f(R,T) = R+f(T)$, where $f(T)=2\lambda T$, $R$ represent the Ricci scalar, $T$ represent energy momentum tensor, and $\lambda$ is a parameter.
-In this article, we explore the Finslerian wormhole model under $f(R,T)$ MGT with exponential shape function and examine the wormhole solutions based on parameter values showed that the violation of energy conditions.\\
+{In the realm of Finsler geometry, H. M. Manjunatha and colleagues, as outlined in their work \cite{Manjunatha}, delve into the exploration of wormhole models within Einstein Finsler gravity, specifically with an exponential shape function.
+Their investigation extends to analyzing the gravitational field equation to derive wormhole solutions in the Finslerian framework, incorporating considerations for an anisotropic energy-momentum tensor.
+Expanding the scope within Finsler geometry, researchers like Nekouee et al. \cite{Nekouee1} are unraveling cosmic mysteries using the Finsler-Randers (FR) metric.
+Additionally, attention has been directed towards the study of Finslerian Schwarzschild-de Sitter space-time, as highlighted in the research by Manjunatha et al. \cite{Manjunatha1}.
+This exploration resembles a process of peeling back the layers of the universe through the lens of geometry.
+Inspired by the exponential $f(R)$ gravity model, researchers have resolved wormhole field equations using the Finslerian $f(R, T)$ Modified Gravity Theory (MGT) formalism.
+This approach is particularly applied to the family of $f(R,T)$ MGT, with the specific form $f(R,T) = R+f(T)$, where $f(T)=2\lambda T$, with $R$ representing the Ricci scalar, $T$ representing the energy-momentum tensor, and $\lambda$ being a parameter.} In this article, we explore the Finslerian wormhole model under $f(R, T)$ MGT with exponential shape function and examine the wormhole solutions based on parameter values that indicate the violation of energy conditions.\\

 The following planning guides the structure of the paper.
 In section (\ref{sec2}), we quickly review the ideology of Finsler geometry.
-In section (\ref{sec3}), we described the Finsler geometry formalization in $f(R,T)$ MGT and discussed the energy conditions.
+In section (\ref{sec3}), we described the Finsler geometry formalization in $f(Ric,T)$ MGT and discussed the energy conditions.
 In section (\ref{sec4}), we discussed and analyzed the obtained outcomes.
 The study concludes with section (\ref{sec5}), and we provide some concluding observations.